Authorizing Zoho eProtect to access Google Workspace

 Overview

 To authorize Zoho eProtect to access your organization's Google Workspace users and email data, Google Workspace mandates the following authorization process.
-First, the organization's admin will have to create a Google Workspace service account, then permit Zoho eProtect to access the required services in Google Workspace and then define the scopes that can be accessed by the service account that you are creating.
+First, the organization's admin will have to create a Google Workspace service account, then permit Zoho eProtect to access the required services in Google Workspace, and then define the scopes that can be accessed by the service account that you are creating.

-Ensure that this entire authorization process is done in a browser where no Google Workspace or Gmail account, other than the one from which you will be creating the service account is open.
+• Ensure that this entire authorization process is done in a browser where no Google Workspace or Gmail account, other than the one from which you will be creating the service account is open.

 Google Workspace Authorization

-To authorize your Google Workspace account, admins should download a Key file which contains vital information required for authorization.
+To authorize your Google Workspace account, admins should download a Key file that contains vital information required for authorization.
 The key file can be downloaded in either the JSON format or the P12 format.
 As an administrator you can use one of the below options to download the key file:

 Authorize using the Cloud Shell Method (Recommended)